apaladines-techconsulting/Interview_Questions/README.md

 - Suspended: The app is in the background but is not executing code.
 It remains in memory, but its resources are reclaimed if needed.
 When the user returns to the app, it typically needs to be relaunched.
 - Terminated: The app has been terminated by the system or the user.
 It's no longer running in the background or suspended.

-## TTD & BDD:
-- TDD = write test first then functionality
-- BDD = write functionality and then test cases

 # Interview_Questions
 Collection of possible questions for Senior iOS Devevelpers